00b/RN52-Opts/README.md

 # RN52-Opts
-Python scripts to help with RN52 bluetooth audio module advanced configuration options.
+Python scripts to help with the Microchip (previously Roving Network's) RN52 bluetooth audio module advanced configuration options.

 rn52opts_builder.py: Asks what options to enable and outputs the hexcode to set on the board for the advanced settings.